MinNq/avine/README.md

 Avine is licensed under the MIT license, which allows reuse without limitation.

-Our documentation is under development at [minnq.gitbook.io/avine/].

 Please note that we are launching only a beta version and expecting much feedback to this open source project.
-Details on how you can support is included in the documentation.
+Documentation is coming soon.

 **Examples**